jeliang/2016-11-18-git-intro/README.md

-This is the repo for git trianing intro
+This is the repo for git training intro

 Editing within github